CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ## **Admin and Receiver**

-PegKeepers have an **`admin`** and a **`receiver`.** Both of these variables can be altered by calling the respective admin-guarded functions, but such changes must first be approved by a DAO vote.
-After approval, the newly designated admin or receiver is required to apply these changes within a timeframe of `3 * 86400` seconds, which equates to a window of *three days*.
-Should there be an attempt to implement these changes after this period, the function to apply the changes will revert.
+PegKeepers have an `admin` and a `receiver`.
+Both of these variables can be changed by calling the respective admin-guarded functions, but such changes must first be approved by a DAO vote.
+After approval, the newly designated admin or receiver is required to apply these changes within a timeframe of `3 * 86400` seconds, which equates to a timespan of *three days*.
+Should there be an attempt to implement these changes after this period, the function will revert.

 ### `admin`